vfarah-if/ElasticSearchExercise/README.md

 ### Docker setup

 Really good clear link for setting up docker @ https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html.
 There is fantastic instructions for configuring development images, and most importantly **production** configuration including icreasing nodes, memory and many other things to make this more resillient.

+More advanced topics about configuring docker to secure, encrypt and other can be found @ https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html